risingwavelabs/dbt-risingwave/ZERO_DOWNTIME_MV_README.md

 ## Additional Notes

-- This feature is designed to work with RisingWave's `ALTER MATERIALIZED VIEW SWAP` syntax, which is not supported in all versions of RisingWave.
+- This feature is designed to work with RisingWave's `ALTER MATERIALIZED VIEW SWAP` syntax, which is only supported in **RisingWave v2.2 and later**.
-- Ensure that your RisingWave version supports the necessary syntax for this feature to work.
+- Ensure that your RisingWave version is v2.2 or higher for this feature to work properly.
-- If you encounter issues with this feature, please check the RisingWave documentation for any version-specific limitations or requirements.
+- If you encounter issues with this feature on earlier versions, please upgrade to RisingWave v2.2+ or disable the zero downtime feature by removing `zero_downtime=true` from your model configuration.